anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/ObjectMapping.md

 ---

 # Stereotype `«ObjectMapping»`
-JEAF Generator offers the possibility to unburden developers from error-prawn and boring job of mapping objects from one into another.
-To do so a so called object mapping can be defined in the UML model by defining dependencies between attributes using stereotype `«ObjectMapping»`.
+JEAF Generator offers the possibility to free developers from error-prawn and boring job of mapping objects from one into another.
+To do so, a so called object mapping can be defined in the UML model by defining dependencies between attributes using stereotype `«ObjectMapping»`.

 Object mappings distinguish between creating, updating and reading of objects.
-As you will see below behavior of an object mapping can be defined for each of the cases.
-Besides attributes it’s also possible that operations are the source or target of an object mapping.
+As you will see below, behavior of an object mapping can be defined for each of the cases.
+Besides attributes it’s also possible that operations are the source and / or target of an object mapping.
 Please see the explanation below on the cases when usage of operations as source and / or target is supported.

 Object mapping between associations are not supported as this may cause heavy performance issues (aka n+1 select problem in ORM).